Deb23/Reddit-self-comment-classification/README.md

 # Goal of the analysis

-1. Text Preprocessing
+1. Text Preprocessing (tokenization, removal of special character, digits and additional white spaces, stopword removal, lemmatization)
-2. Feature Extraction
+2. Feature Extraction (using bag-of-words model - TF-IDF with unigrama and Bi-gram)
 3. Model Generation : 3 types of classification models have been tried i.e. Multinomial Naive Bayes, Support Vector Machine and Random Forest.
 4. Test Data classification
-5. Model validation
+5. Model validation (metric used - accuracy)

 # Outcome of classification